ironhack-labs/unit-testing-guided-example/README.md

 To see the results of the unit tests being updated automatically in the browser window, use the VSCode extension [*Live Server*](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to open the `lab-solution.html` file.

 The tests are being run in the "watch mode".
 This means that each time you update and *save* your code `jest`  test runner will check for the changes in the code, and re-run the automated tests.
-Basically every time you save a file tests will run again and test results page will refresh.
+Basically, every time you save a file tests will run again and the test results page will refresh.